Nestled among rolling fields leading down to a golden sandy beach and rugged coast.

 There are rocky ledges with hidden rockpools to discover either side of the beach.
-Next to Trevone beach there is a beach called Rocky (Newtrain Bay) which is perfect for rockpooling, crabbing and collecting shells.
+Next to Trevone beach you’ll find Newtrain Bay also named Rocky beach, which is perfect for rockpooling, crabbing and collecting shells.
 At low tide, a natural tidal pool appears, which is popular with paddlers, bathers and swimmers.

 Next to the beach car park is a relaxed cafe serving Cornish pasties, sandwiches and ice creams.
 A short stroll up the road is the village shop, Tearoom and Fairtrade Art Gallery.
 At the heart of the community is a village pub which serves good food and drink.

-Follow the south west coast path north to Padstow or walk south to Trevone Head and Haryln Bay.
+Follow the south west coast path north to Padstow or walk south to Trevose Head and Harlyn Bay.
 Beware of the “blow hole” on the sea cliffs above.
 The collapsed sea cave is a natural phenomenon, which draws people to watch the crashing waves below.

 Dogs are welcome on Rocky beach and the south west coast path all year.
 During summertime, between Easter and end of September, dogs are not permitted on Trevone Bay beach.